T20X/notes/asm.md

 it is -errno.
 6. Only values of class INTEGER or class MEMORY are passed to the kernel

 CC dictates how the stack is used.
-Contract between caller and callee on x86:
+Contract between caller and callee on x86 for REGULAR FUNCTION CALLS:

     * after call instruction:
           o %eip points at first instruction of function